oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 Within the vast <a href="https://angular.io/">Angular</a> ecosystem, you'll discover two distinct methodologies for managing user input through forms: reactive forms and template-driven forms.
 Whether you choose Angular equips you with powerful tools to effectively handle user interactions and effortlessly manage form-related tasks.
 </p>
 <p align="justify">
 Curious about bridging these worlds?
 Allow me to unveil a remarkable solution: the ingenious <b>ngync</b> library.
-Prepare to be captivated as I unravel its unique characteristics and how it sets itself apart from other available alternatives.
+Prepare to be captivated as I unravel its unique characteristics and describe how it sets itself apart from other available alternatives.
 Let me introduce it to you.
-Application example is available on <a href="https://oleksii-shepel.github.io/angular-ngrx-forms/">Github Pages</a>.</p>
+Application example is available at <a href="https://oleksii-shepel.github.io/angular-ngrx-forms/">Github Pages</a>.</p>
 <h2>Usage</h2>
 <p align="justify">
 If you know how to work with NgRx, you will also be comfortable using ngync.
 All you need to do is declare ngync directive on the form and provide it with the store path.
 This magic spell ensures that your form data finds a safe place throughout your application's execution.
 Here is an example of common form definition: